Skip to content

 How much does Podium cost per month? +

-What is the best Podium alternative for a small service business? +
+What is the best Podium alternative for contractors? +

 Can an AI receptionist book appointments and write to my CRM like Podium? +

 Yes.
 A deployed agent answers the call or text, captures the caller's details, books into your calendar, writes a structured note to your CRM, and escalates anything unusual to you.
-The difference is you own that setup instead of renting it monthly.
+The difference is the workflow runs on your accounts instead of living inside a rented dashboard.

 Is it cheaper to own an AI receptionist than to subscribe to Podium? +